-Interstitial ads are usually more efficient than banners, as they cover the entire app’s layout.
+Interstitial ads are usually more efficient than banners in mobile app monetization, as they cover the entire app’s layout.
 In most cases, users can skip such an ad only after it is shown for a certain amount of time.
-That’s why you should be very careful with interstitial ads and make sure that the content impossible to skip is catchy enough.
+That’s why you should be very careful with interstitial ads and make sure that the content is impossible to skip and is catchy enough.

-Playable ads can be especially useful in case you advertise a game or mobile casino.
+Playable ads can be especially useful in mobile game monetization.
 They work like this: users can instantly try playing the game (right in the ad!) and then decide if they want to download it or not.

 These ads appear in the smartphone’s status bar, just like push notifications.
 Again, be careful and don’t overuse them.
 Otherwise, such ads will only irritate your users, and nothing more.

 Native advertising is becoming more and more popular, and that’s logical.
 This kind of advertising is more popular and effective than the traditional advertising strategies we described above, and statistical data proves this.

 Here are some facts about native ads that assure that native ads are a reliable way in mobile app monetization: